lsst-dm/DMTR-241/README.rst

 DMTR-241
 ########

-Network Acceptance tTest Campaign 1
+Network Acceptance Test Campaign 1

 To regenerate from Jira use the github action "docgen from Jira" on your branch.